Worms Reloaded: Development

 The game is largely based upon Worms 2: Armageddon (released on Xbox Live Arcade in 2009), but is said to be an 'extended edition of the console versions of late.'
 Team17 released few details or media content concerning the title before release, and a press release is not available.
 A select group of the public were allowed into a European and Worldwide Beta, however both were under a non-disclosure agreement (NDA).

 On June 21, 2010, the official Team17 Twitter revealed that the beta testing phase had ended.
 The developers stated that the game would be released as a digital download only at a "very attractive" price.

 The game was released on Steam on August 26.
 Two days before the release, Valve announced that anyone who pre-ordered or bought Worms Reloaded over the subsequent 10 days (August 25 through September 2) would receive a gift in Team Fortress 2.

 Team17 stated that a Mac OS X version was in development.
 The Mac version was released on Steam on May 17, 2011.
 Users of the Mac version can not play a multiplayer game with users of the Windows version of the game.

-The game was released for Linux on October 15, 2013 as part of the Humble Bundle with Android 7 promotion.
+The game was released for Linux on October 15, 2013, as part of the Humble Bundle with Android 7 promotion.
 Online multiplayer was not cross-platform, and only supported through the Steam version of the game.

 Reception

 Worms Reloaded has received generally favorable reviews.
-Its metascore on Metacritic is currently 79, based on more than 28 critic reviews while it rank on GameRankings is 81%.
+On Metacritic its score is 79 out of 100, based on more than 28 critic reviews while it rank on GameRankings is 81%.